WayScience/CytoSnake/README.md

 [pre-commit](https://github.com/pre-commit/pre-commit) is a package that allows developers to run and check their code before commit changes.

-The `pre-commit` configurations are found within `.pre-commit-config.yaml` file and installs the technolgies in the `.git/hooks` directory where it contains a list of formatting technologies used in order to ensure that our code meets formatting standards like: formatting, syntax and style.
+The `pre-commit` configurations are found within `.pre-commit-config.yaml` file and installs the technologies in the `.git/hooks` directory where it contains a list of formatting technologies used in order to ensure that our code meets formatting standards like: formatting, syntax and style.

 #### how to use it

 `pre-commits` and its dependencies already come included within the environment file.

 Please make sure to active the conda environment when applying changes in order to activate our pre-commits and its dependencies.
 When changes are applied to the source code, the `pre-commit` workflow will automatically executed on changed files.
 However, if there is a need to run `pre-commit` on both edited and unedited files, you can directly execute the `pre-commit` directly with the `--all-files` parameter:

 ```sh